 In this environment, investors and regulators alike are asking whether banks have business models that are strong enough — both in concept and execution — to survive not only a possible downturn, but the disruption that will ripple across the industry as new technology takes hold.
 In light of this increased scrutiny, Asia-Pacific banks need to review their business strategies and models to ensure they will hold up under the new market conditions and that their investor returns will rise over time.

-The views in this article are those of the author and do not necessarily reflect the views of the global EY organization or its member firms.
+The views in this article are those of the author and do not necessarily reflect the views of the global EY organisation or its member firms.

 The views expressed in this column are the author's own and do not necessarily reflect this publication's view, and this article is not edited by Asian Banking & Finance.
 The author was not remunerated for this article.